|Rep, Cruyff and Neeskens|

 Dutch-Indos/Indonesia-born Dutch All-Time Team

 This is my all-time 23 member team for players born in North Holland.
 North Holland is the name of a province in Netherlands in the northwestern part of the country.
 The capital and seat of the provincial government is Haarlem.
 It is where Amsterdam, the home of AFC Ajax, is located.
 The club is known for its academy.
 AZ is located in Alkmaar, North Holland.
 HFC Haarlem went bankrupt in 2010.

-Please also see my All-time Dutch 23 member team: Holland.
+Please also see my All-time Dutch 23 member team: Netherlands.

 |Frank Rijkaard ans Ruud Gullit|

 Jan van Beveren was considered one of the best keepers in the 1970's.
 In 1970, Van Beveren joined PSV Eindhoven, where he won three Eredivisie titles, two domestic cups and the UEFA Cup in 1978.
 He had 32 caps from 1967 to 1977.
 His career with the national team was cut short because of a feud with Johan Cruyff.
 He missed the World Cup Finals in 1974 because of that.